demisto/demisto-sdk/demisto_sdk/commands/content_graph/README.md

     Whether to use git to determine the packs to update.

+* **-pv, --prev-ver**

+    Previous branch or SHA1 commit to update the content graph.
+Default is the latest upload flow commit.

 * **-p, --packs**

     A comma-separated list of packs to update.